3,800 Files Of Child Porn, Mass Resident Arrested: Hoboken PD

-An investigation into Tyler Wright began in August 2004 after receiving a tip that child pornography was found on his computer, Hoboken police said.
+An investigation into Tyler Wright began in August 2024 after receiving a tip that child pornography was found on their computer, Hoboken police said.
 Wright was living in Massachusetts after moving out of Hoboken, police said.

+Detectives discovered more than 3,800 items containing child pornography on Wright’s computer, police said.

 According to their Linkedin, Wright is a graduate of the Stevens Institute of Technology in Hoboken.